 Applicants must include costs in the budget to attend post-award training during the first year of project implementation, which is held in each region.
-The Alaska Regional meeting, is usually held in Anchorage.
-The Pacific Regional meeting, is usually held in Honolulu.
-The Western Regional meeting, is usually held in Phoenix.
-The Eastern Regional meeting, it is usually held in Washington, D.C.
+The Alaska Regional meeting is usually held in Anchorage.
 Post-award training is designed to provide newly awarded ANA grantees with information on how to effectively administer, manage, track, and report their ANA-funded projects.
 This is a mandatory training for the project director and financial administrator to attend in the first budget period.
+Applicants should follow their own travel policies to budget for this 3-day meeting.